arduino/docs-content/content/micropython/02.environment/environment.md

 ---
+title: Environment
-title: Learn about code editor and other tools in the MicroPython environment
+description: Learn about code editor and other tools in the MicroPython environment
 ---